caesar0301/treelib/docs/source/pyapi.rst

     The `ZIGZAG search
     <http://en.wikipedia.org/wiki/Tree_%28data_structure%29>`_ mode for tree.

+.. currentmodule:: tree

+Instance attributes:

-.. attribute:: Tree.root
+.. attribute:: root

     Get or set the ID of the root.
 This attribute can be accessed and modified with ``.`` and ``=`` operator respectively.

-Class methods:
+Instance methods:

 .. method:: size ()